propublica/sunlight-congress/source/index.md

 ### Migrating from our old Sunlight Congress API

 This Sunlight Congress API replaces and deprecates our [old Sunlight Congress API](http://services.sunlightlabs.com/docs/Sunlight_Congress_API/).
 We will keep the old Congress API running until at least the end of the 113th Congress (January 2015).
-We advise users of the old Conrgess API to upgrade to this one as soon as possible.
+We advise users of the old Congress API to upgrade to this one as soon as possible.

 We have prepared a [migration guide](migration.html) that shows how to move from each method in the old API to the new API.